Sim rigs: wheel stand vs aluminum profile vs cockpit

 Wheel stands: when they’re the right call

-Section titled “Wheel stands: when they’re the right call”A wheel stand is a folding tubular-steel A-frame that holds a wheelbase and pedals, no seat — you pull up your own chair.
+Section titled “Wheel stands: when they’re the right call”A wheel stand is a folding tubular-steel A-frame that holds a wheelbase and pedals, no seat.
+You pull up your own chair.
 It’s the right answer when space, budget, or a console setup rules out a fixed rig.

 Wheel-stand money is largely lost when you move to a cockpit.
 If you already know you want a seat and triples, this is a stage you can skip.